verida/verida-vue-components/README.md

 run the following commands

+Install packages for all components:

 ```
-  yarn
+  yarn install
 ```

-- Cd into each components and run `yarn` to install all dependencies used
+Run Storybook:

 ```
   yarn storybook